analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 - OpenOCD

-    1. Maxim provides pre-built binaries for the Ubuntu 18.04 LTS distribution.
-These should automatically be installed along with the SDK above.
-However, if not, the binaries can be downloaded from [here](https://github.com/MaximIntegratedAI/MAX78000_SDK/tree/master/Tools/OpenOCD).
+    1. Maxim provides pre-built binaries.
+These should automatically be installed along with the ai8x-synthesis repo above.
+The binaries can also be downloaded from [here](https://github.com/MaximIntegratedAI/MAX78000_SDK/tree/master/Tools/OpenOCD).

     2. You also have the option of building OpenOCD from source.
 Visit <https://github.com/MaximIntegratedMicros/openocd> and follow the instructions in the README found there.